 - blogging about inside issues and/or personalities in your company

-To be precise, review your company hand book or code of conduct or company rules and regulations or code of discipline.
+To be precise, review your company hand book or code of conduct (same as company rules and regulations or code of discipline).
 Please take note of the following:

 - the offense, frequency vis-a-vis the sanction